Top 5 4th Quarter Trades of An - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Antonetti Capital Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Anson Capital, Inc.’s top five trades of the quarter.

-Antonetti Capital Management LLC reduced their investment in ARCA:XLP by 18,993 shares.
-The trade had a 1.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.87.
+Anson Capital, Inc. reduced their investment in ARCA:FLTR by 148,520 shares.
+The trade had a 4.96% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Antonetti Capital Management LLC reduced their investment in ARCA:XLU by 10,893 shares.
-The trade had a 0.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.86.
+Anson Capital, Inc. reduced their investment in NAS:VGIT by 35,732 shares.
+The trade had a 2.8% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.12.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Antonetti Capital Management LLC bought 24,241 shares of BATS:GOVT for a total holding of 545,920.
-The trade had a 0.64% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.61.
+Anson Capital, Inc. reduced their investment in ARCA:TIP by 17,411 shares.
+The trade had a 2.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $106.42.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Antonetti Capital Management LLC reduced their investment in ARCA:XLV by 4,023 shares.
-The trade had a 0.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $128.37.
+Anson Capital, Inc. reduced their investment in NAS:PFF by 56,366 shares.
+The trade had a 2.4% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.